Proof-of-Learning is Currently More Broken Than You Think: Background

 {\bf 3.2.
-Synthetic Checkpoint Initialization:} Zhang~\etal propose a technique to choose intermediary weights that exploit the threshold $\delta$ picked by the verifier.
-Recall that this threshold allows the verifier to tolerate noise induced by stochasticity in gradient descent.
-The adversary can choose pairs of weights $\hat{W}_{t}$ and $\hat{W}_{t+k}$ such that $d(\hat{W}_{t}, \hat{W}_{t+k}) \ll \delta$, $\forall t, k$; this can be done by linearly interpolating between a chosen $\hat{W}_0$ and the final weights $W_T$.
-The authors also propose techniques to minimize the distance $d(\hat{W}_0, W_T)$ between the model initialization and final weights, which will further minimize the distance between the aforementioned pairs of intermediate weights.
-Upon initializing $\hat{X}$ with training data, $\hat{X}$ is then perturbed (using techniques described for attack 1) such that $d(\hat{W}_t, \ustep_k(\hat{W}_t, \hat{X})) \approx 0 \ll \delta$; this will result in $d(\hat{W}_{t+k}, \ustep_k(\hat{W}_t, \hat{X})) \ll \delta$ because $d(\hat{W}_{t}, \hat{W}_{t+k}) \ll \delta$ and thus pass the verification.
-Zhang~\etal call this ``Attack 2''.\footnote{The authors also introduced ``Attack 3'', which is a more computationally efficient, yet conceptually similar implementation of Attack 2.
-Given that the two achieve the same performance, we exclusively consider attack 2 in \S~\ref{ssec:on_finding_cheap_pols}.}
+Synthetic Checkpoint Initialization:} \zhang {also} propose a technique to choose intermediary weights that exploit the threshold $\delta$ picked by the verifier.
+Recall that this threshold allows the verifier to tolerate noise induced by stochasticity in SGD.
+The adversary can choose pairs of weights $\hat{W}_{t}$ and $\hat{W}_{t+k}$ such that $d(\hat{W}_{t}, \hat{W}_{t+k}) \ll \delta$, $\forall t, k${, for example, by} linearly interpolating between a chosen $\hat{W}_0$ and $W_T$.
+The authors also propose techniques to minimize the distance $d(\hat{W}_0, W_T)$ between the model initialization and final weights which {naturally} further minimizes {each intermediate update distance $d(\hat{W}_{t}, \hat{W}_{t+k})$}. {To achieve this,} data $\hat{X}$ is initialized with training data and perturbed such that $d(\hat{W}_t, \ustep_k(\hat{W}_t, \hat{X})) \approx 0 \ll \delta$ {(note that, semantically, the data is synthesized to obtain ``small'' updates instead of the ``correct'' updates as in Attack 1)}; this results in $d(\hat{W}_{t+k}, \ustep_k(\hat{W}_t, \hat{X})) \ll \delta$ as $d(\hat{W}_{t}, \hat{W}_{t+k}) \ll \delta$ and thus passes verification. {The authors} call this ``Attack 2''.\footnote{The authors also introduced ``Attack 3'', which is a more computationally efficient, yet conceptually similar implementation of Attack 2.
+Given that the two achieve the same performance, we exclusively consider {Attack} 2 in {Section}~\ref{ssec:on_finding_cheap_pols}.}